MathieuNls/bianca/bianca.md

 \input{tex/approach}

-_COMMENT FOR MATHIEU: Figure 1 needs to be split, maybe into 2 figures.
+\comment{Emad}{Figure 1 needs to be split, maybe into 2 figures.
 Also, we should add numbers in the figures that correspond to each step and refer to these numbers in the text.
-As it is now, the figure is very hard to follow._
+As it is now, the figure is very hard to follow.}

 The project tracking component of BIANCA listens to bug (or issue) closing events of major open-source projects (currently, BIANCA is tested with 42 large projects).
 These projects share many dependencies.
 Projects can depend on each other or on common external tools and libraries.
 We perform project dependency analysis to identify groups of highly-coupled projects.
 BIANCA identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
 For each project group, we extract code blocks from defect-commits and fix-commits.
 The extracted code blocks are saved in a database that is used in the second phase to identify risky commits before they reach the central repository.
 For each match between a risky commit and a defect-commit, we pull out from the database the corresponding fix-commit and present it to the developer as a potential way to improve the commit content.
 These phases are discussed in more detail in the upcoming subsections.

-_COMMENT FOR MATHIEU/WAHAB: A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA_
+\comment{Emad}{A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA}

 ## Clustering project repositories {#sec:clustering}